trinodb/trino/presto-docs/src/main/sphinx/develop/spi-overview.rst

 Building Plugins via Maven
 --------------------------

-Plugins depend on the SPI from Presto:
+Plugins depend on the SPI from Trino:

 .. code-block:: xml